 Generally, equipment acquired by U. T. Arlington to support research under a Government contract or grant is comprised of easily identifiable, standalone items.
-The equipment items are assigned an inventory number, tagged (if feasible) with a metal label, and have an invoiced unit cost which is charged to an equipment sub-account.
-However, the nature of the project or research under some contracts or, in others, the non-availability of suitable equipment to perform the research, requires that equipment be fabricated by the department assigned the contract.
+The equipment items are assigned an inventory number, tagged (if feasible) with a label, and have an invoiced unit cost, which is charged to an equipment sub-account.
+However, the nature of the project or research under some contracts or, in others, the non-availability of suitable equipment to perform the research, requires that the department assigned the contract complete the fabricated equipment.
 In these cases, and particularly if more than one item is built, identifying the cost of the equipment becomes complex.
 Nevertheless, equipment costs must be derived.

 University research departments/centers who fabricate equipment that supports research under a Government contract or grant.

 |UT System Administration Policies and Standards||Other Policies and Standards|

 |Federal Acquisition Regulation Part 45 (FAR Part 45)|

 Office of Management and Budget A-21-Cost Principles for Educational Institutions

 Office of Management and Budget A-110-Uniform Administrative Requirements for Grants and Contracts

 If you have any questions about this procedure, contact the following departments:

 |Website access||Administrative Information Managementemail@example.com|